godotengine/godot-docs/classes/class_physicsserver2d.rst

 :ref:`CCDMode<enum_PhysicsServer2D_CCDMode>` **CCD_MODE_DISABLED** = ``0``

 Disables continuous collision detection.
-This is the fastest way to detect body collisions, but can miss small, fast-moving objects.
+This is the fastest way to detect body collisions, but it can miss small and/or fast-moving objects.

 .. _class_PhysicsServer2D_constant_CCD_MODE_CAST_RAY: